Definition

 Occupational Silica Exposure Linked to Systemic Immune Dysregulation and Tumour Associations

-New research published in February 2026 links occupational silica exposure to systemic immune dysregulation, providing a clearer mechanistic link to its carcinogenic effects.
-This development serves as a precursor for stricter global occupational exposure limits and potential hazard reclassifications, impacting long-term risk management for silica-intensive industries.
+New scientific research published in February 2026 establishes a mechanistic link between occupational silica exposure and systemic immune dysregulation.
+This evidence strengthens the case for stricter global occupational exposure limits and may trigger future hazard reclassifications for silica-intensive industries.

 EU Medical Experts and MEPs Call for PFAS Phase-Out in Healthcare Sector